Three quick questions to ask when deciding if you need to repair or replace your pond or waterfall pump.

 Is my pump the correct pump for my pond or waterfall?

 For a healthy pond, you need the right pump.
 The pond water should be circulated completely through the filter once per 1-2 hrs.
 When pumps go out, it is often an indicator that it is the wrong pump for the job.
-When properly sized, we regularily see pumps last 6-10 years.
-To make sure that you have the correct pump, check this handy list of questions or open this Pump Selection Guide (PDF).
+When properly sized, we regularly see pumps last 6-10 years.
+To make sure that you have the correct pump, check this handy list of questions.

 If this is the wrong pump for the job, get a new pump and start enjoying your pond again!